bparanj/crystal/electronics/experiments/queue/capacitor-series.md

 What happens when capacitor is connected in series?

-When capacitors are connected in series, their total or equivalent capacitance decreases, and the overall behavior of the circuit changes in a few key ways:
+When capacitors are connected in series, their total or equivalent capacitance decreases.

 ### 1. Decreased Total Capacitance